MicrosoftDocs/azure-dev-docs/java/spring-framework/spring-app-service-e2e.md

 When you are finished viewing the logs, select Ctrl+C to halt the stream.

-You can also inspect the log files from the browser at `https://<app-name>.scm.azurewebsites.net/api/logstream`.
+The log stream is also available at `https://<app-name>.scm.azurewebsites.net/api/logstream`.

-## Scaling out
+## Scale out

 To support increased traffic to your app, you can scale out to multiple instances using the following command.